khanirrfan/jwt-auth-go-mongo/README.md

 # go-mongo
-Restful APIs with mongoDB in golang
+JWT Authentication with mongoDB in golang